urgdog/urg.systems/stories/dog.md

 Well I didn't know the dogs were outside at the time, so I round the corner of the house to continue some outside work, and it’s this little standoff.
 Customer’s in front of the gate, gate’s behind her, a little dachshund is sizing up her shot at freedom.

-The customer says to me “uh...
+> Customer: “Uh...
 I didn’t know you opened that.”

-I’m like “yeah, I thought the dogs were inside... want me to help catch her?”
+> Me: “Yeah, I thought the dogs were inside...”

 We try the slow-casual approach.
 You know, like we’re not trying to catch the dog but this little sausage torpedo wasn’t buying it.
 Shot right by me.